microsoft/commercial-marketplace-solutions/README.md

     $managedappId = $resourceGroupInfo.managedBy
 ```

+The full source code for using the resourceUri is [here](./src/postingTheMeterUsingResourceUri.ps1).

 What if we want to use resourceId instead of resourceUri and also get the plan ID of the offer the managed application?
 For that case, your managed identity needs to have at least Read permissions on the Managed Application resource itself.
 You can achieve this by using an incremental deployment in an ARM template.
+You can find a sample in the ["user-assigned-nested"](./src/user-assigned-nested/mainTemplate.json) directory.

 Let's see how it works.
 Following snippet demonstrates how you can a nested deployment in an ARM template with an embedded template marked with incremental deployment mode.

 ``` json